UUS Meeting Virtually Due to COVID-19

 Financial support for community partners

 Each week our Sunday service cash offerings and designated checks are donated to a community partner organization.
 We support a single partner for an entire month, and in months with a fifth Sunday we contribute to a special project, such as support for our partner church in Romania or funds to assist protesters at the Dakota Access Pipeline.
-In addition, our Social Justice Action committee responds to many ad hoc requests for community assistance via the Social Justice Action Fund.
+In addition, our Social Justice Team responds to many ad hoc requests for community assistance via the Social Justice Action Fund.